Key concepts glossary

 Digital Agency (user profile)

 A digital agency user is an external operator who creates or manages campaigns for assigned organisations.
-This profile typically signs in with an email-based OTP rather than SSO.
+This profile usually signs in with a one-time code sent by email rather than through your company login.

 First Come First Served